Strength, Weakness, Opportunites, and Threat or SWOT Analysis of Freelancing for Self-Employed Individual Freelancers Working from Home

-You will read everywhere on the Internet about freelancing is very easy to get started and you can make a decent amount of money very easily but there is a flip side of it where many freelancer just have survival issues doing freelancing.
+You will read everywhere on the Internet freelancing is very to start.
+One can make a decent amount of money quickly.
+There is a flip side of it as well, and many freelancers have survival issues.

 What is SWOT Analysis?

 SWOT Analysis is an acronym of Strengths, Weaknesses, Opportunities, and Threats.
 It helps us analyze the same (Strengths, Weaknesses, Opportunities, and Threats) of a project or person or business or partnerships.
 You can read about SWOT Analysis on Wikipedia in more detail.

 So let us look at the Strengths, Weaknesses, Opportunities, and Threats or SWOT analysis for solopreneurs or individual entrepreneurs and freelancers.